-- The restaurant “Al Giardinetto da Severino” is located in the “sestiere di Castello”, just a few minutes far from Piazza San Marco.
-This restaurant offers typical Venetian dishes such as “sarde in saor”, “seppie alla veneziana” (cuttlefish with polenta), “gransegola alla veneziana” (crab with lemon), “canoce” (mantis shrimps), “falpoti lessi” (octopus boiled) and other delicacy.
+- The restaurant “Al Giardinetto da Severino” is located in the “sestiere di Castello”, just a few minutes far from San Marco Square.
+This restaurant offers typical Venetian dishes such as “sarde in saor”, “seppie alla veneziana” (cuttlefish with polenta), “gransegola alla veneziana” (crab with lemon), “canoce” (mantis shrimps), “falpoti lessi” (octopus boiled) and other delicacies.

 - The wine shop “Enoteca al Volto” is located in the “sestiere di San Marco”, at the end of “Calle Cavalli”.
 Dishes are simple and natural: everyone prepared according to the season and the raw materials purchased at the Rialto’s market.
 The speciality of the restaurant is fish, always fresh: “bigoli in salsa” (pasta with anchovies), “spaghetti al nero di seppia” (spaghetti with squid ink) and “tris i baccalà con polenta” (salt cod with polenta).

-- For lovers of vegan cuisine of for those who want to eat vegan in Venice, we refer to our post that gives you all the information.
+- For lovers of vegan cuisine of for those who want to eat vegan in Venice, there is a lot of restaurants for you in Venice!

 Venice and the islands

-Not so far from Venice, easily reachable by public transport, stand an island nicknamed “Isola dei fuochi” (literal meaning “the island of fires”).
-Murano is famous for the art of master glass-worker who with their experience, passed down through generations, they work glass to transform it into unique and inimitable works.
+Not so far from Venice, easily reachable by public transport, stand an island also known as “Isola dei fuochi” (literal meaning “the island of fires”).
+Murano is famous for the art of master glass-worker.
+With their experience, passed down through generations, the masters are able to work the glass in order to transform it into unique and inimitable items or works of art.
 Do not miss it!

 Burano is a small island, full of alternatives, history and characteristic attractions.
 Here you will see the colourful houses, typical products such as “merletti” and “pizzi” (two types of laces) and a hanging bell tower.

-An opportunity that allow you to visit Murano, Burano and Torcello with a single ticket.
+In this way you have the opportunity to visit Murano, Burano and Torcello with a single ticket.

 Lido di Venezia

 The numbered cabin are characteristic of the beach resort of this island.
 It is located between the Venetian Lagoon and the Adriatic Sea.
 The island had hosted reigning, artists and celebrities.
-Since 2009 has been awarded the prestigious “Bandiera Blu” (a blue flag for the sustainable land management, for the quality of its water).
-Every September take place the “Mostra Internazionale del Cinema” (Venice Film Festival).
+Since 2009 has been awarded the prestigious “Bandiera Blu” (a blue flag that it is given to the beaches for the sustainable land management and for the quality of its water).
+Every September here it takes place the “Mostra Internazionale del Cinema” (Venice Film Festival).

-There is also the ancient monastery of San Nicolò (the historical and monumental heart of the island) and the “Borgo Malomocco” (a small Venice with “calli” (streets), “campielli” (small squares) and houses very near each other.
+In the island there is also the ancient monastery of San Nicolò (the historical and monumental heart of the island) and the “Borgo Malomocco” (a small Venice with “calli” (streets), “campielli” (small squares) and houses very near each other.
 Furthermore, there is a protected WWF oasis of Alberoni dunes and, of course, the Lagoon.
-In summer there are many sport facilities (like the golf course of Alberoni, one of the most beautiful and ancient in Italy).
+In summer there are many sport facilities (i.e. the golf course of Alberoni, one of the most beautiful and ancient golf club in Italy).

 Excursions in the surroundings of Venice

-There are many possibilities to visit come cities in the surroundings in a day (or half a day) without getting too far from Venice.
-Il could be a day trip to Treviso or a tour to Verona to visit Romeo and Juliet’s balcony.
+There are several way in which you are able to visit different cities in the surroundings of Venice in just one day (or even half ) without getting too far.
+It could be a day trip to Treviso or a tour to Verona to visit Romeo and Juliet’s balcony.